-Physical - Hard Copy CHRI Digital - Digitally Saved CHRI 1.
-Preparation the business office where it is stored.
-The office must be locked when the office staff is not Firewalls, virus protection, and/or malware/spyware protection shall be implemented and maintained to prevent unauthorized access or intrusion of the information systems.
-Unauthorized activities or physical intrusions to the building shall be monitored by building alarm or video surveillance.
-Doors must be locked and checked at night. detected by the firewalls, virus protection, 3.
-Analysis determine how the incident occurred and what The LASO shall work with the IT department to determine what systems or data were compromised and affected.
-4. Containment The IT department shall stop the spread of any intrusion of the information systems and prevent further damage.
-5. Eradication remove any threats and compromised CHRI The IT department shall remove the intrusion of the information systems before restoring the system.
+Charles and the control of the contr Digital - Digitally Saved CHRI CHRI 1.
+Preparation The CHRI container will be locked at all times in the business office where it is stored.
+The office must be locked when the office staff is not present.
+Firewalls, virus protection, and/or malware/spyware protection shall be implemented and maintained to prevent unauthorized access or intrusion of the information systems.
+2, Detection Unauthorized activities or physical intrusions to the building shall be monitored by building alarm or video surveillance.
+Doors must be locked and checked at night.
+3. Analysis The LASO will work with police authorities to determine how the incident occurred and what The LASO shall work with the IT department to determine what systems or data were data was affected, compromised and affected.
+4. Containment The LASO shall lock uncompromised CHRI information in a secure container, or transport CHRI to a secure area.
+The IT department shall stop the spread of any intrusion of the information systems and prevent further damage.

+Productive Control Con remove any threats and compromised CHRI data.
+The IT department shall remove the intrusion of the information systems before restoring the system.
 All steps necessary to prevent recurrence shall be taken before restoring the system.
-6. Recovery The Police shall handle and/or oversee the recovery of stolen CHRI media.
-The LASO may contact MSP for assistance in re-fingerprinting if necessary.
-The IT department shall restore the agency information system and media to a safe environment.
+6 Recovery The second secon The IT department shall restore the agency information system and media to a safe environment.